SenseNet/sensenet/docs/field-indexing.md

 ### Analyzer

-You can associate any Lucene Analyzer to a Field (refer to: [http://lucene.apache.org/java/2_9_4/api/core/org/apache/lucene/analysis/Analyzer.html](http://lucene.apache.org/java/2_9_4/api/core/org/apache/lucene/analysis/Analyzer.html)).
+You can associate any Lucene Analyzer to a Field (refer to: [Lucene analyzer documentation](http://lucene.apache.org/java/2_9_4/api/core/org/apache/lucene/analysis/Analyzer.html)).
 The element value is the fully qualified type name of the desired Lucene analyzer.
 Available analyzers:

 - Lucene.Net.Analysis.Standard.**StandardAnalyzer**: an analyzer created specifically for text sentences/words.
 It excludes punctuations, splits up input string to words, gets each word in lower case and uses a stop-word dictionary for exclusions to lower false hit rates (for example you cannot query for articles like 'a' or 'the').
 Use this whenever written text is stored in a Field that needs to be queried to individual words.
 - Lucene.Net.Analysis.**KeywordAnalyzer**: (default) Trims the input string (removes whitespaces from the beginning and the end) and treats the input as a whole expression, as given - it does not even transform the input to lower case.
 It is useful for Fields holding processable string data, that needs to be searched as is.